-- 1. a score - 2. the position of the ball in relation to the goal line - 3. a change of team possession - 4. a foul on the list of explicitly reviewable fouls (Rule 12-2-3) - 5. a disqualification - 6. the status of the ball (e.g. live/dead, touched/untouched), including when and/or where the ball or a player is out of bounds or in an end zone, which player has possession of the ball, whether a pass is forward or backward, whether the ball was passed or fumbled or whether a forward pass is complete/incomplete - 7. whether the player who caught or recovered a fumble was the fumbler - 8. whether a fair catch signal was made or a player of the receiving team advanced after a fair catch signal - 9. the location of a player with regard to substitutions, illegal passes (including intentional grounding), illegal kicks and handing (a foul may be created) - 10. the location of the ball with respect to a first down - 11. the down number within a series of downs or before the next series - 12. clock status - 13. any obvious errors that may have a significant impact on the outcome of the game - b.
+- 1. a score - 2. the position of the ball in relation to the goal line - 3. a change of team possession - 4. a foul on the list of explicitly reviewable fouls (Rule 12-2-3) (a foul may be created or cancelled) - 5. a disqualification - 6. the status of the ball (e.g. live/dead, touched/untouched), including when and/or where the ball or a player is out of bounds or in an end zone, which player has possession of the ball, whether a pass is forward or backward, whether the ball was passed or fumbled or whether a forward pass is complete/incomplete - 7. whether the player who caught or recovered a fumble was the fumbler - 8. whether a fair catch signal was made or a player of the receiving team advanced after a fair catch signal (a foul may be created or cancelled) - 9. the location of a player with regard to substitutions, illegal passes (including intentional grounding), illegal kicks and handing (a foul may be created or cancelled) - 10. the location of the ball with respect to a first down - 11. the down number within a series of downs or before the next series - 12. clock status - 13. any obvious errors that may have a significant impact on the outcome of the game - b.
 A review can equally be used to determine whether a reviewable action occurred or not. - c.
 While undertaking a review of a particular aspect of a play, other reviewable aspects may come under consideration.
 A review can consider any reviewable aspect of the play for which the game was stopped.